 7. Turn an empty cardboard box into drawer dividers.

+Drawer dividers can set you back about $15, so use cardboard to get the job done.
 All you need is some cardboard, a ruler, and a box cutter to make these easy dividers perfect for your sock or junk drawer!
 Get detailed directions here.

 9. Make a bag clip with a wine cork.

+In desperate snack times, use a sliced cork as a unique DIY bag clip.
 Slice a cork halfway up one end, and slide it over a folded bag to keep it in place.

 10. Keep water bottles together in cabinets with magazine holders.